Sussex wine

 Sussex wine is wine produced in the historic county of Sussex in southern England, a region divided for administrative purposes into East Sussex and West Sussex (as well as the unitary authority of Brighton and Hove).
+In 2022, Sussex wine gained Protected Designation of Origin status in the European Union's Geographic Indication scheme.
+This followed the granting of protected regional status by the Department for Environment, Food and Rural Affairs (DEFRA) in 2016.

-In 2016 wine made in Sussex accounted for about a quarter of the total wine produced in England; with over 50 vineyards, Sussex produces more wine than any other county in the UK.
-In 2016 Sussex wine was granted protected regional status by the Department for Environment, Food and Rural Affairs (DEFRA).
-DEFRA has also applied to the European Union for Protected Designation of Origin status in the European Union's Geographic Indication scheme.
+In 2023 wine made in Sussex accounted for 28% of the total wine produced in the United Kingdom; with 138 vineyards, Sussex produces more wine than any other county in the UK.

 Sussex's sparkling wine in particular has drawn comparisons with Champagne and is sometimes rated as some of the best in the world.

 History

 It is likely that wine has been produced in Sussex for around 2,000 years.
 It is likely that wine was produced either by the late Iron Age tribes such as the Belgae and Regni or by the Romans who governed what was to become Sussex.

-Vineyards in England produced significant amounts of wine in the 12th and early 13th centuries.
+It is likely vineyards in England produced significant amounts of wine in the 12th and early 13th centuries.
 However this came to an end in the 13th and 14th centuries as the Medieval Warm Period began to end, the Black Death reduced the workforce and wine was increasingly imported from Gascony.
 By 1275 the vineyard at Battle Abbey had ceased grape production.

 The Bolney wine estate was established at Bolney near Haywards Heath in 1972 by Janet and Rodney Pratt, and was one of the first commercial vineyards in England.

 There are numerous other vineyards throughout the county on various soils ranging from chalky soils such as Rathfinny in Alfriston, to clay and silt over sandstone in the Rother Valley such as Oastbrook Estate in Bodiam.

 Peter Hall planted his vineyard at Breaky Bottom on the South Downs near Lewes in 1974 at a time when there were only a dozen or so growers in the whole country.

 Plumpton College is the UK's specialist centre for wine research and training.
 Its purpose-built wine centre opened in 2014.
 It is the only establishment in Europe to offer undergraduate degrees in Wine Business and Production taught in the English language.